SUPERVISION OF PROPERTY

 (c) The county must commit to provide all necessary resources for the appraisal, maintenance, and legal defense of the value of the delegated properties for a regular appraisal cycle with no shift of resources from the county's other assessment and taxation programs.

-(4) When the department delegates the responsibility for a principal or secondary industrial property to the county assessor, the assessor shall be responsible for this property for the regular appraisal cycle, including the original appraisal, annual updates to value, and appeals.
-At the beginning of the next appraisal cycle, the responsibility shall revert to the department if the property still qualifies as a principal or secondary industrial property as defined by OAR 150-306.126(1), (2), and (3).
-The assessor may make a new request for the department to delegate its responsibility.
+(3) When the department delegates the responsibility for a state-appraised industrial property to the county assessor, the assessor shall be responsible for this property for five consecutive assessment years, including the original appraisal, annual updates to value, and appeals.
+After five consecutive assessment years, the county assessor may request the department to resume responsibility for appraising the property.
+At the following assessment year, the responsibility shall revert to the department if the property still qualifies as a state-appraised industrial property as defined by OAR 150-306.126(1), (2), and (3).

-(5) Appraisals of principal or secondary industrial property by the county under this section are subject to audit and review under the procedures established by OAR 150-294.005(Note)-(D).
-If the department finds an appraisal of principal or secondary industrial property made by the county assessor to be defective, the department shall take corrective action.
+(4) Appraisals of industrial property by the county under this section are subject to audit and review under the procedures established by OAR 150-294.005(Note)-(D).
+If the department finds an appraisal of industrial property made by the county assessor under this section does not follow the established procedures, the department shall take corrective action.